srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     Specifically, you should verify that the service is **Loaded: loaded** and **Active: active (running)**.

-    > **Note**: If your Azure Security Center for IoT Agent isn't running or active, please check out [Deploy Azure Security Center for IoT C# based security agent for Linux Guide Troubleshooting Section](https://docs.microsoft.com/en-us/azure/asc-for-iot/how-to-deploy-linux-cs).
+    > **Note**: If your Azure Defender for IoT Agent isn't running or active, please check out [Deploy Defender for IoT C# based security agent for Linux](https://docs.microsoft.com/en-us/azure/defender-for-iot/how-to-deploy-linux-css).
 Common issues are that might leave the service **Active: activating** are an incorrect key value or not specifying the full IoT Hub hostname.

 1. In the Azure portal, navigate back your IoT Hub blade, and then open the **vm-az220-training-edge0002-{your-id}** device blade.